wronps/ANNinCPP-start-from-scratch-/README.md

 # ANNinCPP-start-from-scratch-
-I'm a beginner in ANN and I want to learn it in c++.
+I'm a beginner in ANN and I want to learn it in python.